 - In another bowl, mix together the mashed bananas, eggs, oil, and vanilla.
 Stir into the dry mixture.

-- Place approximately 2 Tbsp of the mixture on the cookie sheet for each cookie.
-I used a round cookie cutter to make them, lightly pressing it into the cutter for each one.
+- Place approximately 2 Tbsp of the mixture on the cookie sheet for each cookie and lightly press down as they don't spread when they cook.

 - Bake for 18-20 minutes, just until they begin to brown.

 These cookies are pretty versatile as well.
-Swap out the raisins for dried cherries or half the raisins and and add a small amount of chocolate chips.
+Swap out the raisins for dried cherries or cranberries or use half the raisins and add a small number of mini dark chocolate chips.